JoGorska/hotel-booking/README.md

     * Windows computer: all working correctly
     * Linux computer: all working correctly
     * Samsung galaxy note 8: all working correctly
-    * Samsung galaxy A40: instead of the input that user is trying to type it inputs random letters or numbers.
-Schreenshot option is blocked on this phone (work phone) The photo of the screen can be seen [here](assets/images/samsunga40.png).
+    * Samsung galaxy A40: instead of the input that the user is trying to type it inputs random letters or numbers.
+The screenshot option is blocked on this phone (work phone) The photo of the screen can be seen [here](assets/images/samsunga40.png).
 It seems like it is an issue of the phone, rather than an app.
 It might be something to do with autofill.

 3. Testing validation
     * email
-        - submiting empty input returns error
+        - submitting empty input returns an error
         - missing "@" - returns error
-        - fullstop "." in wrong place - returns error
+        - full stop "." in the wrong place - returns an error
-        - putting letters only returns error
+        - putting letters only returns an error
-        - putting numbers only returns error
+        - putting numbers only returns an error

     * dates
-        - submiting empty field returns error
+        - submitting an empty field returns an error
-        - putting all numbers returns error
+        - putting all numbers returns an error
-        - putting all letters returns error
+        - putting all letters returns an error
-        - putting date with "." instead of "/" returns error
+        - putting date with "." instead of "/" returns an error
-        - putting month one digit only returns error
+        - putting month one digit only returns an error
-        - putting year as two digit only returns error
+        - putting year as two-digit only returns an error
-        - putting date in the past returns error
+        - putting the date in the past returns an error
         - putting end date earlier than starts date returns error after the period of booking is validated
     * room
-        - putting letters instead of number returns validation error that you have entered other characters than a number
+        - putting letters instead of numbers returns validation error that you have entered other characters than a number
         - putting other characters - not numbers returns the same validation error
-        - program returns validation error when two digit number is entered instead of one digit
+        - program returns a validation error when two-digit number is entered instead of one digit
-        - empty input gives error that you have entered other characters than a number.
+        - empty input gives an error that you have entered other characters than a number.

     * returning user options
         - putting empty value returns validation error
-        - putting numbers, random letters or sighns returns a validation error
+        - putting numbers, random letters or signs returns a validation error

 4. Gramarly

-Used [gramarly](https://app.grammarly.com) for spell check for README.md and for run.py
+Used [gramarly](https://app.grammarly.com) for spell check for README.md